 Drug and alcohol addiction affects millions of people across the globe.
 Whether you are an addict yourself or someone you love is dealing with a substance abuse problem, coping with this disease can be taxing.

 Fortunately, with enough support and help, you and your family can deal with the issues surrounding addiction and hope for a better future.
 There are many different ways in which people cope with addiction.
-Some forms of coping are helpful, and some can actually cause more problems than they solve.
-It is important to learn healthy addiction coping skills.
+Some forms of coping are helpful and can help manage addictive behaviors, and some can actually cause more problems than they solve.
+It is important to learn healthy addiction coping mechanisms.

 - Avoid situations that will encourage you to use drugs or alcohol.
 For instance, get enough sleep, make sure you eat enough during the day, and try to stay occupied so that your mind is focused on other things.